-Cardunnon is built on a high hill, bordered by farms to its west and the Salt Marsh and Easter Weald to its east.
+Cardunnon is built on a high hill, bordered by farms to its west and the Easter Weald to its north.
 In the center of town is Cardunnon Town Hall and the market square.
 The ancient Cardunnon Keep rises above the buildings.

 Originally, it was Cardunnon and not Galiope that was the premier town of Gallia.
 What became Cardunnon was the original seat of the ancient Gallian kings.
 The town emerged from the Dark Age, however, imitating Galiope’s mayoral system of government.
 The League charter was signed by the first three members, Galiope, Cardunnon and Southkirk in 209 Y.E.